The complete course price is £350 plus 20% VAT if you will be taking this course while in the UK, or your employer is a UK based company.

 Who is this course designed for

-This is an IH Specialist short course for Managers in an Academic Context in Business Management.
+This is an IH Specialist short course for Managers in an Academic Context in Teams and Communication.
 This course is for you if:

 - You are a new manager, or a manager with some experience, who wishes to develop and improve team working and communication in your organisation or department;

 - You want a course that gives you a range of practical ideas as well as a theoretical grounding in the topic;